serokell/blog-posts/typed-lambda-calculus/article.md

 $$\lambda x : T. \; \ldots$$

-All lambda-abstractions must be explicitly typed like this.
+All λ-abstractions must be explicitly typed like this.

 If we know the type of the abstraction argument, we can infer the type of the result by substituting the known type of the variable into the typing rules for the abstraction body.
 Formally, this idea is expressed by introducing a _typing context_.